There are three religious communities along the Camino that welcome pilgrims to stay for the night.

 Aylesford Priory is one of the original stops along the pilgrim routes to Canterbury.
 Founded by the Carmelites in 1242 it became a private dwelling at the Reformation but returned to its original purpose in 1949.
 The Carmelites welcome pilgrims who can stay in simple rooms with shared bathrooms and share their meals in the original medieval refectory.
 The Friars – Accommodation

 Minster Abbey, one of the oldest monasteries in the country, founded in 664, it was established on the land that the pet deer of Domneva, a Saxon Princess and great grand-daughter of Ethelbert, could run around in a day.
 It was attacked by the Vikings but survived until the Reformation when the church was given to the parish and the other buildings used as a farm.
 In 1937 the monastery was re-established by German Benedictine nuns fleeing persecution from the Nazis.
-The nuns offer bed and breakfast in one of the modern buildings on their grounds and ask for donations to cover the cost.
+The nuns offer bed and breakfast in one of the modern buildings on their grounds.
 Residential Facilities – Minster Abbey Nuns